verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 {{< /clipboard >}}

-**NOTE**: The ISM policy created using the Verrazzano custom resource contains a minimal set of configurations.
+**NOTE**: There could be a delay of few minutes before you can see the policy in OpenSearch.
+Also, the ISM policy created using the Verrazzano custom resource contains a minimal set of configurations.
 To create a more detailed ISM policy, you can also use the OpenSearch REST API.
 To create a policy using the OpenSearch API, do the following:

 {{< clipboard >}}